Bad Credit Mortgages in Scotland

 Individual Voluntary Arrangements (IVAs)

-If you’re currently in an IVA, you’re unlikely to get approved for a mortgage in Scotland.
+If you’re currently in an IVA, you’ll unlikely get approved for a mortgage in Scotland.
 After an IVA, however, it’s possible.
-You may struggle to be accepted by a mainstream lender but there are plenty of specialist providers who’ll consider your application.
+You may struggle to be accepted by a mainstream lender, but plenty of specialist providers will consider your application.

-Lenders will take into consideration how long ago you entered the IVA (after 6 years, IVAs are removed from your credit file) and the circumstances surrounding the IVA.
+Lenders will consider how long ago you entered the IVA (after 6 years, IVAs are removed from your credit file) and the circumstances surrounding the IVA.

 Sequestration

 Sequestration in Scotland is equivalent to bankruptcy in England and Wales.
 If you’ve entered sequestration, you’ll struggle to get a mortgage.
-Some specialist lenders will consider you after you’ve been discharged from sequestration, which is typically 12 months after the order was made by the court.
+Some specialist lenders will consider you after you’ve been discharged from sequestration, typically 12 months after the court made the order.

 No credit history